movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ordered-data callers.
 Device cache flushes remain part of the future transaction commit protocol rather than this block submission primitive.

-This physical cache is not, by itself, enough for writes:

-* A btrfs metadata block is identified by logical bytenr, owner, level, and generation.
-A `struct buf` is identified by device vnode and physical block.
-* DUP metadata has two physical copies but one logical identity.
-* A dirty COW block needs transaction ownership, locking, dirty-list linkage, and writeback status which are not represented by the current `struct buf`.
+`btrfs_extent_buffer.c` provides the logical identity missing from the device buffer cache.
+Clean extent buffers are keyed by logical bytenr and validate generation, owner, and level before exposing a locked nodesize buffer.
+DUP copies therefore share one logical object while mirror selection remains in the logical I/O layer.
+Extent buffers are reference counted and mount-cached while referenced.
+They do not yet have private mutable storage, transaction ownership, dirty/writeback state, or dirty-list linkage.

-* Regular file reads now use sector-sized buffers indexed by `(vnode, file offset)`.  `VOP_STRATEGY` fills a logical buffer from inline, hole, uncompressed, or compressed extents, using the physical device buffers underneath.
+Regular file reads use sector-sized buffers indexed by `(vnode, file offset)`.
+`VOP_STRATEGY` fills a logical buffer from inline, hole, uncompressed, or compressed extents, using the physical device buffers underneath.
 This lets reads observe a future delayed-allocation dirty buffer before writeback.
 The strategy write side and delayed allocation are not implemented yet.

-* Mounted trees now use persistent roots and take a locked location snapshot for each search.
-Root-location publication still needs to be tied to transaction commit before those locations can change.
-* `bn_inode` is now host-endian mutable state decoded at inode-item lookup.
+Mounted trees use persistent roots and take a locked location snapshot for each search.
+Root-location publication still needs to be tied to transaction commit before those locations can change.  `bn_inode` is host-endian mutable state decoded at inode-item lookup.
 Dirty-field bits and the last dirty transaction are represented but remain clear while the filesystem is read-only; mutation and writeback still need to connect them to transaction ownership.

 Allocation-tree decoding and validation is isolated in `btrfs_disk.c`.
 `btrfs_alloc.c` constructs a mount-owned, per-block-group free-space index by